What’s on the Program?

 9.00am

-Taking a Systems Approach to Landscape-Level Sustainability
+Taking a Systems Approach to Agri-Food Sustainability

 • How are agribusinesses, food brands, and the wider ecosystem approaching MMRV to understand their environmental footprint?
 What methodologies for Scope 3 GHG emissions reporting exist?
 What technologies, processes, and controls to produce accurate, verifiable, and defensible data are being implemented?